dimastatz/scala-stories/implicit-classes.md

 ```

 ### How it works
-So how compiler translates implcit classes?
+Looks great!
+Clean readable code.
+And the next question how it works, how compiler translates implicit classes?
+Does it have performance overhead?
+Let's look on compiled code by running _scalac -Xprint:all_

 ```scala
 package <empty> {